-Former Fresno State and San Joaquin Delta College player Ajay Riding completed his sixth season as assistant men’s basketball coach at Sacramento State in 2014-15.
+Former Fresno State and San Joaquin Delta College player Ajay Riding completed his seventh season as assistant men’s basketball coach at Sacramento State in 2015-16.
 His duties with the Hornets include assisting with recruiting, serving as the team’s academic coordinator, team travel, working with the post players, player development and scouting.

-During Riding’s six years on the staff, Sacramento State has increased its conference win total each season, culminating in the 2014-15 squad posting a 21-12 overall record and a 13-5 mark in the Big Sky Conference while securing the program’s first postseason appearance in the Div.
+Sacramento State increased its conference win total each of his first six years on the staff, culminating in the 2014-15 squad posting a 21-12 overall record and a 13-5 mark in the Big Sky Conference while securing the program’s first postseason appearance in the Div.
 I era (1991-pres.), and the team’s first postseason victory in 53 years.

 The overall record marked the first time in the Div.
 I era that Sacramento State finished above the .500 mark, and first time since the 1988-89 season.
 In addition, the 21 wins were tied for second most in program history (1948-pres.), and the 13 conference victories were the most in school history (regardless of conference).
 All of this from a program that had entered the 2014-15 season with just three winning seasons in the previous 38 years.